-VALIDATE YOUR KPI

-How much will it cost?
-KPI 1 KPI 2

-Estimate the costs incurred by introducing and maintaining this indicator.
+VALIDATE YOUR KPI How much will it cost?
+KPI 1 KPI 2 Estimate the costs incurred by introducing and maintaining this indicator.
 Measurement and data collection can be expensive.
-It is important to estimate the costs for collecting and monitoring an indicator and evaluate whether the costs are justified.

-How complete is this indicator?
-KPI 1 KPI 2 Briefly assess how well this indicator is helping to answer the associated key performance question and identify possible limitations.

-Briefly assess how well this indicator is helping to answer the associated key performance question and identify possible limitations.

-Possible unintended consequences KPI 1 KPI 2 Briefly describe how this indicator could influence the wrong behaviors or how people could cheat on this KPI.
+It is imposses are justified.
+How complete is this indicator? ortant to estimate the costs for collecting and monitoring a KPI 1 an indicator and evaluate whether the KPI 2 Briefly assess how well this indicator is helping to answer the associated key performance question and identify possible limitations.
+Briefly assess how well this indicator is helping to answer the Possible unintended consequences associated key performance question and identify possible KPI 1 e limitations.
+KPI 2 Briefly describe how this indicator could influence the wrong behaviors or how people could cheat on this KPI.

-APPENDIX
+Outcomes Approach Program Logic Model Template

+Outcomes Approach Program Logic Model Template

+The Outcomes Approach Program Logic Model is a tool to assist the Academic Directors in the early stages of their program planning (pre-tactical plan development) in support of identifying the connection of their resources and activities with the desired results in an their effective programs.

+Example of a Simple Outcomes Approach Program Logic Model:

+ACADEMIC OFFICE OPERATIONS FISCAL MANAGEMENT PROGRAM

+Academic Office Process Management Program